caballeroac/azure_wrf/README.md

 spack install wrf %gcc@9.2.0 ^openmpi@4.1.0
 ```

-Now WRF should be available in the modules:
+Now WRF should be available in the modules/spack:
 ```
 [azureuser@ip-0A060007 wrf]$ spack find wrf
 ==> 1 installed package